Havvy/reference/src/variables.md

 # Variables

-A _variable_ is a component of a stack frame, either a named function parameter, an anonymous [temporary](expressions.html#temporary-lifetimes), or a named local variable.
+A _variable_ is a component of a stack frame, either a named function parameter, an anonymous [temporary], or a named local variable.

 A _local variable_ (or *stack-local* allocation) holds a value directly, allocated within the stack's memory.
 The value is a part of the stack frame.